MananKGarg/CC/Day 1.md

     So we feed the machine with lots of training data and predict the output with new data.
 This is                                 called supervises learning. (fast and accurate)

     Types - a) Regression - A continuous response value is predicted with respect to an output.
-For example, in value of stock,                             price is the value calculated at different times.
+For example, in value of                                 stock,price is the value calculated at different times.

             b) Classification - Input is seperated into different 'classes'.
 Is the picture(input) a dog or a cat or a tiger?

 2. Unsupervised Learning - Training Data does not include targets so we don't tell where to go.
-Also the data is not structured                            (noisy, unknown). example - random articles from different pages.
+Also the data is not                                    structured(noisy, unknown). example - random articles from different pages.

+                           unstructured data ---> Algorithm (understand patterns in data itself) ---> Conclusions/Results